The buyer’s journey for any company is critical for gaining new customers and growth.

-Make sure that these types of resources are readily available on your website.
-Consider using a marketing automation tool to begin tracking content downloads and collecting prospect information.
+Make sure these types of resources are readily available on your website.
+Consider using a marketing automation tool to track content downloads and collect prospect information.
 While you’re not ready to start your sales pitch, it’s never too soon to start gathering insight into your prospect’s preferences.

 Stage Strategy: Make sure all content includes a call to action.
 Website CTAs for the consideration stage should aim to capture emails or phone numbers, a way to move the relationship forward.
 One strategy would be to retarget your website visitors.
-This is happened to you, when you are shopping for a pair of new shoes on a website, then a few days later you notice that website’s banner ad of that specific shoe you were looking at on a different, maybe news website you are on.
-This is called retargeting and it is very effective in the consideration stage, because consumers are “considering” buying a new pair of shoes for example.
+This has happened to you, for instance, when shopping for a pair of new shoes on a website, then a few days later you notice that website’s banner ad of that specific shoe you were looking at on a different website.
+This is called retargeting and it is very effective in the consideration stage, because consumers are “considering” buying a new pair of shoes, for example.

 Another example would be if a lead visits your pricing page, you might then send them a coupon code 24 hours afterwards if they haven’t bought anything.
 These bonus offers and content pieces — along with their promotional content and landing pages — not only give you an “in” to contact prospects again, but they increase your digital footprint for search engines and other top-of-funnel activities.
 They also provide more opportunities to establish expertise and trust with prospects considering putting parts of their job or business in your hands.

 ‘Considering solutions’ refers to the broader answers to a problem, for example, a startup may be looking for ways to reduce customer cancellations (problem).
 Possible solutions would be to create better tutorials, provide more monthly bonuses, or to use a better customer support platform.